Omega596/HMCL-PE-User-Manual/time-to-play/multiplayer/use-hmcl-pe-multiplayer-function.md

 ![](../../.gitbook/assets/Screenshot\_2022-08-16-10-38-32-71\_d17cc25ab2657fb.jpg)

-The name of the server is random, and the server address is filled in the IP:port(like 1.1.1.1:25565) provided by the homeowner, and the server can be added.
+The name of the server is determined by the host player, and the server address is IP:port(like 1.1.1.1:25565), and the server can be added.

 ![](../../.gitbook/assets/Screenshot\_2022-08-16-10-38-46-15\_d17cc25ab2657fb.jpg)